liuzy0708/liuzy0708.github.io/index.md

 </span>

 <span style="font-size: 20px;">
-    My research interests include *online learning* and its applications in *multi-mode fault diagnosis* and *real-time safety assessment* of dynamic systems.
+    My research interests include *online learning* and its applications in *fault diagnosis*, and *safety assessment*, and *safety control* of dynamic systems.
 Currently, I focus on applying stream learning techniques under constrained annotations to the complex dynamic systems in industrial processes.
 </span>